kiali/kiali.io/content/en/docs/FAQ/installation.md

 "rbac.authorization.k8s.io" at the cluster scope
 ```

-Thus, if you do not give the Kiali Operator the permission to create cluster roles, you must tell the Operator which specific namespaces the Kiali Server can
-access (you cannot use `[**']`).
-When specific namespaces are specified in `deployment.accessible_namespaces`, the Kiali Operator will create Role
-and RoleBindings (not the "Cluster" kinds) and assign them to the Kiali Server.
+Thus, if you do not give the Kiali Operator the permission to create cluster roles, you must tell the Operator which specific namespaces the Kiali Server can access.
+When specific namespaces are specified in `deployment.accessible_namespaces`, the Kiali Operator will create Role and RoleBindings (not the "Cluster" kinds) and assign them to the Kiali Server.

 ### What values can be set in the Kiali CR?